balancetonrayon/balanceTonRayon/README.md

 ## Description of the project

-###
+This project, developed by Atoli Huppé and Olivier Laurent, is a small RayTracer engine.
+The user can define a 3D scene, with several objects, lights and a camera and the algorithm will render this scene in 2D.

 ## Dependencies

+The developers have tried to reduce the amount of third parties/dependencies.

+You will need at least glm and tinyxml2.
+Lodepng is already included in the code.

 ## How to Build the project

 First, you need to build the binaries.
-To do so,
+To do so clone the repository.
+Then type the following commands inside the new folder.

 ```shell
 mkdir build